Improved Lower Bounds for QAC0: Depth-3 QAC0 Circuits Cannot Compute or

 \paragraph{The case when $\kb{\eta}_q$ does not kill $C^1$.} If $f(\x) = f_{C,\kb{\eta}_q}(\x)$ is a $2$-junta, then since $\kb{\eta}_q$ doesn't kill $C$, there is a restriction on the $\leq 2$ coordinates that $f(\x)$ depends on that makes it always $1$.

 Otherwise, if $f(\x)$ is not a $2$-junta there are at least two input-dependent layer $1$ gates in the light-cone of $\kb{\eta}_q$.
-Let $G(S) = (I - 2\kb{\vth}_S)$ be the layer $2$ gate containing $q$.
 Then, there must be a qubit $r$ that doesn't share layer $1$ gates with $\kb{\eta}_q$ such that $\kb{\pth_{r}}$ does not kill $C^1$.
 This is because we can remove any ``redundant qubits", i.e., qubits that are always in the $\ket{\th}_r$ state before $G$, until we are either left with a small light-cone or find such an $r$.